ToniWonKanobi/theoveranalyzed.net/posts/2015/5/14/this-is-the-best-version-of-star-wars-and-watching-it-is-a-crime.md

 @@ Title=This Is The Best Version Of Star Wars -- And Watching It Is A Crime
 @@ Date=2015-05-14 20:33
 @@ Link=http://www.vox.com/2015/1/30/7952859/despecialized-edition-download
-@@ Description=Harmy's Despecialized version of the original triology may be *the* version to get, but that doesn't make it legal.
+@@ Description=Harmy's "Despecialized" version of the original tri	logy may be *the* version to get, but that doesn't make it legal.
 Is that a problem?
 @@ Tags=Star Wars, piracy, copyright,

 Matthew Yglesias of Vox on an issue near and dear to my heart, the supreme lack of an un-fuddled, high definition version of George Lucas' science-fiction masterpiece[s]: